zukunft/zukunft.com/docs/llm/pending.md

 ## start page

-based to the /test/create/ class function and the solution_prio.json create a set of test data (a filled $dto object where the database id is taken from the /test/create/ class functions and the rest e.g. the val)
+based on the /test/create/ class function and the solution_prio.json create a set of test data (a filled $dto object where the database id is taken from the /test/create/ class functions and the rest e.g. the val)

 the basic steps to show the start page are